Everything you need to know about the world this morning, curated by VICE.

 Wynn Resorts CEO and Republican money man Steve Wynn stepped down amid allegations of serial sexual harassment against him.
 Wynn denies the misconduct claims, but said the “avalanche of negative publicity” meant he could no longer continue in the job.—NBC News

 Netflix Paid More than $50 Million for ‘The Cloverfield Paradox,’ Report Says

 Paramount reportedly sold J.J.
 Abrams's sci-fi horror movie to the streaming service for the huge sum because the studio feared a disastrous box office showing.
 It received poor reviews after its post-Super Bowl release.—The Hollywood Reporter

 Kendrick Lamar Shares New Video for 'Black Panther' Track

 The rapper dropped visuals for “All the Stars,” his collaboration with SZA for the Black Panther soundtrack.
 In the video, Lamar lounges in a boat floating on a mass of humanity and walks in a forest alongside live panthers.—Noisey

 The first clip from the director’s stop-motion film Isle of Dogs shows rival canine gangs fighting over moldy food on a quarantined island.
 The movie, Anderson’s first feature since The Grand Budapest Hotel in 2014, is out in the US on March 23.—i-D

 Make sure to check out the latest episode of VICE's daily podcast.
-Today we're highlighting the women of color leading two of the most prominent groups devoted to reforming America's drug laws.
+Today we're highlighting the women of colour leading two of the most prominent groups devoted to reforming America's drug laws.